BIGJRA/BIGJRA.github.io/reborn.md

 Talk to the guys guarding the North Obsidia alleyway for a battle.

+**Magma Gang Nihil & Magma Gang Kriz.
+Field: No Field**
+- Vulpix, Lv.
+31, Serious Nature, IVs: 10
+- Slugma, Lv.
+31, Serious Nature, IVs: 10
+- Houndour, Lv.
+32, Serious Nature, IVs: 10
+- Numel, Lv.
+31, Serious Nature, IVs: 10
+- Fennekin, Lv.
+31, Serious Nature, IVs: 10
+- Houndour, Lv.
+32, Serious Nature, IVs: 10

 Once you make it in, you'll find *TM46 Thief* as well as a hidden *Red-Hots*.
 Talk to Maxwell in the back.

 Make your way to the shack to the right of the flower shop in Lapis Ward.
 Talk to Maxwell here.
 Then make your way to Ms. Craudberry's house down from the Pokemon Center.
 Head into the backroom.

-Inside, defeat the Aqua associates here.
+**Aqua Gang Pierce.
+Field: No Field**
+- Carvanha, Lv.
+32, Serious Nature, IVs: 10
+- Clauncher, Lv.
+33, Serious Nature, IVs: 10
+- Ludicolo, Lv.
+33, Serious Nature, IVs: 10

+**Aqua Gang DeFacto.
+Field: No Field**
+- Slowpoke, Lv.
+32, Serious Nature, IVs: 10
+- Carvanha, Lv.
+33, Serious Nature, IVs: 10
+- Staryu, Lv.
+33, Serious Nature, IVs: 10

 You'll find a *Fire Stone* as well as **Buizel**.
-Head back to your alleyway after grabbing it and talk to Maxwell here.
+Talk to Maxwell inside, then head back to the Lapis Alleyway to talk to him again.

 We can now continue our ongoing stolen Pokemon quest as well.
 Just south of the North Obsidia alleyway you can find a Magma Gang member.
 He will tell you he already lost the Pokemon to an Aqua Gang member, but will give you a *Metronome*.

 Head over to the Lapis Ward.
 To the west of the gym you'll find the Aqua Gang member.

+**Aqua Gang Jakob.
+Field: No Field**
+- Toxapex, Lv.
+37, Serious Nature, IVs: 10
+- Lapras, Lv.
+37, Serious Nature, IVs: 10
+- Sharpedo, Lv.
+38, Serious Nature, IVs: 10

 Defeat him... only to learn he already sold the Pokemon to someone in 7th Street.
 That's all we can do for now.

 ### The Aqua Gang Route (Part 2)

 Skip to the next section if you chose the Magma Gang.

 Talk to the guys guarding the Lapis alleyway for a battle.

+**Aqua Gang Mannie & Aqua Gang Razzy.
+Field: No Field**
+- Clamperl, Lv.
+31, Serious Nature, IVs: 10
+- Froakie, Lv.
+31, Serious Nature, IVs: 10
+- Carvanha, Lv.
+32, Serious Nature, IVs: 10
+- Remoraid, Lv.
+31, Serious Nature, IVs: 10
+- Totodile, Lv.
+31, Serious Nature, IVs: 10
+- Carvanha, Lv.
+32, Serious Nature, IVs: 10

 Once you make it in, you'll find *TM41 Torment*.
 Talk to Archer in the back.